Patater/modern-cmake/chapters/intro/running.md

 And you can pick a tool with `-G"My Tool"` (quotes only needed if spaces are in the tool name).
 You should pick a tool on your first CMake call in a directory, just like the compiler.
 Feel free to have several build directories, like `build/` and `buildXcode`.
 You can set the environment variable `CMAKE_GENERATOR` to control the default generator (CMake 3.15+).
+Note that makefiles will only run in parallel if you explicilty pass a number of threads, such as `make -j2`, while Ninja will automatically run in parallel.
+You can directly pass a parallelization option such as `-j2` to the `cmake --build .` command in recent versions of CMake.

 ## Setting options